Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom/Matrix/MultiplyVector.md

 ### MultiplyVector(in Matrix, in Vector, ref Vector)

-Multiplies a vector and matrix together ignoring the translational components and stores the resulting vector into `dest` .
+Multiplies a vector and matrix together ignoring the translational components and stores the resulting vector into `r` .

 ```cs
 public static void MultiplyVector(in Matrix a, in Vector v, ref Vector r)